 Our students are typically mid-career professionals with some coaching experience and prior coach training of some sort.
 A section of our students are professional coaches seeking to extend their practice and gain a thorough grounding in the psychology of coaching.
 Another section of our students are managers from a wide range of professions and industry sectors who have used coaching skills in the workplace and have undertaken ‘manager as coach’ training and leadership development programs.
 We also have a number of human resource and organisational development professionals in the program who typically have been involved in organising or delivering coaching in the workplace.

-Completion of the embedded Graduate Certificate in Coaching Psychology enables entry into the Graduate Diploma in Coaching Psychology.
-In turn, completion of the embedded Graduate Diploma in Coaching Psychology enables entry into the Master of Science in Coaching Psychology.
+As part of the embedded program, upon successful completion of the Graduate Certificate in Coaching Psychology, students may gain entry to the Graduate Diploma in Coaching Psychology through an internal “upgrade”.
+In turn, upon successful completion of the Graduate Diploma in Coaching Psychology, students may gain entry to the Master of Science in Coaching Psychology through an internal “upgrade”.

 How to apply